 Support the Families of Our Fallen Heroes

 “SAMS mourns the loss of our colleagues and exemplary physicians who dedicated their lives to helping others.
-The international community must have a zero tolerance of these violations of international humanitarian law,” -SAMS’s President, Dr. Ahmad Tarakji
+The international community must have a zero tolerance of these violations of international humanitarian law,” – SAMS President, Dr. Ahmad Tarakji.

 “We have difficulties with our families, as we are away, in constant danger,” – SAMS-supported Medical Professional, Idlib, Syria

-While many doctors in Syria have fled violence and targeted attacks on hospitals and health workers, Dr. Al-Araj and Dr. Alkos, and others, have chosen to stay in Syria at great cost to themselves and their families.
+While many doctors in Syria have fled violence and targeted attacks on hospitals and health workers, Dr. Darwish, Dr. Al-Araj, and Dr. Alkos, and many others, have chosen to stay in Syria at great cost to themselves and their families.
 Safety and security issues have forced many families apart, unable to visit or see each other for days at a time.
 Despite this unimaginable toll, many of our medical personnel remain in Syria to save lives and bring hope to the Syrian people.

 “There is no safe place in Syria,” – Medic, Idlib, Syria